VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 {{< /quote >}}

-We sholud be careful of getting to comfortable with our touch screens and not forget the value of having a phsical interface.
-Hell, in that same picture above is a ROLI Seaboard Block (a product I actually reccomend against, for various reasons) which is *Amazing* for it's ability to convey a boatload of information to the computer in a tactile way, like, seriously, look at the MIDI data from this little jam session:
+We should be careful of getting too comfortable with our touch screens and not forget the value of having a physical interface.
+Hell, in that same picture above is a ROLI Seaboard Block (a product I actually recommend against, for various reasons) which is *Amazing* for its ability to convey a boatload of information to the computer in a tactile way, like, seriously, look at the MIDI data from this little jam session:

 <img src="/eng/mpedata.webp">

 {{< smalltext >}}To be clear, those aren't sound waves, those lines represent the pressure of each finger on the keyboard, individually, over time.
-The lines in the notes represent sliding the finger after the note was held, allowing for smooth ptich transistions or vibrato on a single key.{{< /smalltext >}}
+The lines in the notes represent sliding the finger after the note was held, allowing for smooth pitch transitions or vibrato on a single key.{{< /smalltext >}}

 There's just no way I could have programmed that in manually, and despite the chaos, I can assure you the sound of this was amazing.